 The only thing I can think of that’s better for Duolingo is that, in the online version, every question has a discussion section, which can be nice.
 In general, though, I maintain my point.

 As I already said in my Lingvist Vs Duolingo Review, I really don’t like the fact that Duolingo is trying to do too much to give all the options in the world to its users.
 Sure, it’s nice to have both, a smartphone app and the web app.
-But, I think that is the main reason Duolingo doesn’t try harder to fix bugs based on user’s complaints.
-I have sent many reports about the bug on the app and the desktop version in the past year but never received any response from their side… By the way, bugs I reported back then are still there.
+But, I think that is the main reason Duolingo doesn’t try harder to fix bugs based on users’ complaints.
+I have sent many reports about the bug on the app and the desktop version in the past year but never received any response from their side… By the way, the bugs I reported back then are still there.
 I also experienced Duolingo app breaks (sometimes temporarily and sometimes permanently).
+If you want to learn more about the Duolingo app, you can also check out my comparison between Mondly vs. Duolingo.

 I also add Ling App’s courses on the side for building vocabulary, which might be something to consider.